 Dear Professor XXXXXXX,

-I am XXXX XXXXXXX, an MSc alumnus of Chemical Engineering from XXXXXX University of Technology, Iran.
+I am XXXX XXXXXXX, an MSc alumnus of Chemical Engineering from XXXXXX University, Iran.
 Drug delivery is one of my research interests.
 I am currently working at the Drug Delivery Laboratory of XXXXXX University of Technology – one of the best universities in Iran – on the application of gold (Au) nanoparticles in cancer therapy.
 I would like to continue my studies overseas for a PhD.
 Having read your profile, I found out that you are working on drug delivery.
 I am so interested in applying for a PhD from a faculty with your excellent background.

 I would be grateful if you could inform me of any vacant position in the area of drug delivery systems for fall 2020.
 My bachelor’s and master’s GPAs are 3.69 and 3.93 out of 4, respectively.
 My TOEFL iBT and GRE General scores are 104 and 323, respectively.
 Please find detailed information about me on my CV in the attached file.
 I am looking forward to hearing from you at your earliest convenience.
 Thank you for your invaluable time.